leesei/docker-auth-server/README.md

 Dockerized JWT key server with [auth0/node-jsonwebtoken](https://github.com/auth0/node-jsonwebtoken).

-- load signature keys (X.509 RS256 key pair) and users from file system
+- load signature keys (X.509 RS256 key pair) and users JSON from file system
   `/config/jwt_private.pem`, `/config/jwt_public.pem`, `/config/users.json`
   compatible with docker secret and config
-- does not support secure connection
+- does not support secured connection
   relies on the network layer (reverse proxy, VPC or secure overlay network) for security
-- listens on port 8000 by default
+- listens on port `8000` by default
 - supports [svg-captcha](https://openbase.com/js/svg-captcha) MFA
   client must use `/captcha` or `/captcha.html` and solve the captcha first
   temp sessions will be created with [techfort/LokiJS](https://github.com/techfort/LokiJS/)